jonarm/ai-application-security-devsecops-pipeline/README.md

 ## Executive Summary

-Built and secured a production-grade AI RAG application on Azure Kubernetes Service (AKS) with full DevSecOps lifecycle coverage, including CI/CD security gates, Kubernetes hardening, and live detection engineering for AI-specific threats such as prompt injection.
+Built and secured a AI RAG application on Azure Kubernetes Service (AKS) with full DevSecOps lifecycle coverage, including CI/CD security gates, Kubernetes hardening, and live detection engineering for AI-specific threats such as prompt injection.